 Tangibles or other valuables mean:

-Job offers (including for public official’s relatives);
+job offers (including for a person’s relatives);

-Promises of future employment;
+promises of future employment;

-Discounts on products, which are not available to regular buyers;
+discounts on products, which are not available to regular buyers;

-Payment of travel, living and entertainment expenses;
+payment of travel, living and entertainment expenses;

 Employees are obliged to: